 What is the weather like in San Francisco?

-San Francisco weather is generally mild.
-We are known for our microclimates, so if one neighborhood is warm and sunny, another may be blanketed in fog.
-Expect sunshine and high temperatures in the 60’s to 70s F. Mornings and evenings can be chilly.
-From December to March, you may experience a few wet days.
-In summer, you may have experienced our famous fog, which tends to roll in overnight and retreat by late morning.
+San Francisco’s weather is generally mild throughout the year.
+It’s known for its microclimates, which means that even if one neighborhood is warm and sunny, another may be blanketed in fog.
+Expect sunshine and high temperatures in the 60s to 70s Fahrenheit — but mornings and evenings can be chilly.

 What to pack for a trip to San Francisco?